 Of course this reference is using physical fitness as a metaphor for one’s spiritual life, but many people were quite fit during Jesus’ time just because they tended to walk everywhere (John 7:1).
 Our challenge today is that we have cars, motorcycles, moving sidewalks, and escalators.
 We think walking from the store to our car is a workout while in Biblical times walking from Bethlehem to Jerusalem was a normal routine of life.
 Yes, they definitely got their “30 minutes a day” in without even trying.

 So what should the new healthy look like?
 Check out some of these healthy non-Hollywood examples for starters: Joseph (Genesis 39:6-7), David (1 Samuel 16:12), Daniel (Daniel 1:15) Sarah (Genesis 12:11), Rebekah (Genesis 24:16), and Rachel (Genesis 29:17).
 They were good looking, healthy eaters and fit for battle.
 For the average person (like me) it almost sounds depressing, doesn’t it?
 But don’t get discouraged just yet.
 After all, exercise isn’t everything.

 Exercise Isn’t Everything

 David was “good looking” and Joseph “handsome in form” but these were merely short physical descriptions as opposed to the many verses devoted to telling about their characters and godly attributes which is way more important to God.
-Yes, God wants you to be healthy.
-Yes, God wants you to honor Him with your body.
-Yes, God has provided you with the resources to get fit.
+Yes, God wants you to be healthy and to honor Him with your body.
+And, He has provided you with the resources to get fit.
 However never forget what is MOST important.
 Do you remember what God said to Samuel when preparing to anoint David king?